-A couple of weeks ago I took myself off for a two hour women’s self defence workshop at Urban Fit & Fearless in East Dulwich, to join nine other women and learn how to be more prepared if, heaven forbid, we should find ourselves in a compromising position.
+A couple of weeks ago I took myself off for a two-hour women’s self-defense workshop at Urban Fit & Fearless in East Dulwich, to join nine other women and learn how to be more prepared if, heaven forbid, we should find ourselves in a compromising position.

 I arrived at Push Studios at 2pm, a little bit nervous but very excited.
 To start off the session we were all given very clear information about what the workshop was about by our instructor (and founder of Urban Fit & Fearless) Patrice Bonnafoux.
 The workshop had been designed to teach us how to get up from the ground if we were pinned down – a woman’s worst nightmare – so I was ready to get stuck in.

-As with most physical activities, the session started off with some warm ups….and then it was quickly in to the real thing.
+As with most physical activities, the session started off with some warm-ups….and then it was quickly into the real thing.
 Patrice showed us various moves, each one at a time.
 Each movement was relevant to its own potential situation.
-After he had demonstrated each move on a willing participant, we were told to pair up and put what we had just learned in to practise.
+After he had demonstrated each move on a willing participant, we were told to pair up and put what we had just learned into practice.